naiyerasif/angular-material-starter/README.md

 > `bash` is a prerequisite for this starter to work.
 On Windows, you can use Git Bash, Cygwin or WSL.

 `npm start` launches a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-You can also use `npm run start:hmr` to take advantage of Hot Module Replacement.

 #### Build